tomcritchlow/tomcritchlow.github.io/_posts/2024-04-16-active-advisor.md

 ## It's What Clients Want

 Although this is the first time I’m calling it “active advising” my longest running and most impactful consulting work actually looks pretty similar to this.
-Some examples from client work:
+Thinking back on some client projects:

 * Working with a private equity firm to incubate a new content business, soup to nuts content strategy, commercialization, positioning and more to help them grow from zero to > 150k visits / month and hundred of thousands of email subscribers.
-* Working with Reviews.com to support their growth in everything from hiring, operations, strategy and content workflows guiding them from early growth through to acquisition.
+* Working with Reviews.com to support their growth - getting involved in everything from hiring, operations, strategy and content workflows - guiding them from early growth through to acquisition.
-* Working with Fundera in the early days to help them define brand positioning, GTM and SEO strategy
-* Working with a well-funded but pre-revenue startup to help them measure growth, understand resource allocation and position themselves in the market to add monetization.
+* Working with Glitch on growth strategy, helping to define the marketing org chart and and figure out their GTM even before they had a revenue model.

 Growth is a connected system of product, brand, marketing and data and I’ve spent my career spanning across these disciplines.